The Princess in the Chest: Synopsis

-The next day, the king gave him a reward and a good meal, where he had plenty to drink, until the king offered twice the gold, and Christian agreed to stay the next night, too.
-He tried to flee, and the little man stopped him again, telling him to stay in front of the altar and hold the prayer book there.
-The princess rushed up to the pulpit that night; when she did not find him, she shrieked that war and pestilence would begin, but then she saw him and could not reach him.
-She had to go back to the coffin, but she was less ugly that night than the one before.
+The next day, the king gave him a hundred dollars and a good breakfast, where he had plenty to drink, until the king offered him two hundred dollars, and Christian agreed to stay the next night, too.
+He tried to escape through a little door near the altar, and the little man stopped him again, telling him to stay in front of the altar and hold the prayer book there.
+At midnight the princess rushed up to the pulpit that night; when she did not find him, she shrieked that war and pestilence would begin, but then she saw him and could not reach him, and at one o'clock had to go back into the coffin again.

 The third day, Christian agreed when drunk again, but only for half the kingdom.
-He tried to sneak off again, this time earlier to avoid the little man, and through a window.
-The little man still stopped him, but this time he was to lie down by the coffin and climb inside as soon as she left it.
+This time, every way out of the church was locked, so he climbed to a window and broke it to crawl out and run to a row boat on the shore.
+The little man stopped the boat, but this time commanded him to lie down by the coffin and climb inside as soon as she left it.
 She came out at midnight and shrieked that war and pestilence would come.
 She eventually found him in the coffin but was unable to reach him.
 Appearing human now, she sweetly implored him to get out and let her lie down again in the coffin, but he did not move.
-At one hour after midnight, she vanished.
+One hour after midnight, she vanished.
 Christian heard music, a mass of thanksgiving being said for her deliverance, and his own wedding to the princess being officiated.
 At dawn he came out and found the princess alive.
 She told him the curse was broken and if he agreed, they would marry.
 If not, she would go to a convent and he could never marry another as long as she lived (for the service he'd heard was a marriage ceremony of the dead).
 Christian agreed to marry.
 The king consented and made good on his promise to give Christian half his kingdom, eventually inheriting its entirety on the king's death.